ByteDance-Seed/seed-oss/README.md

 </sup><br/><sup>
 - The results of Gemma3-27B are sourced directly from its technical report.
 </sup><br/><sup>
-- The results of ArcAGI-V2 were measured on the official training set, which was not involved in the training process.
+- The results of ArcAGI-V2 were measured on the official evaluation set, which was not involved in the training process.
 </sup><br/><sup>
 - Generation configs for Seed-OSS-36B-Instruct: temperature=1.1, top_p=0.95.
 Specifically, for Taubench, temperature=1, top_p=0.7.
 </sup><br/><sup>